volfpeter/htmy/README.md

 The package has the following optional dependencies:

-- `lxml` *(recommended)*: It is prioritized over `xml.etree.ElementTree` if installed, and provides more secure, faster, and more flexible HTML and XML processing.
-Used for example for markdown processing.
-Install with `pip install htmy[lxml]`.
+- `lxml` *(recommended)*: When installed, it is prioritized over `xml.etree.ElementTree` and provides more secure, faster, and more flexible HTML and XML processing.
+It is used, for example, for Markdown processing.
+Install with: `pip install "htmy[lxml]"`.

 ## Concepts